Memoirs of an Invisible Man (film): Writing

 nuts, nor is it about a wacky guy who’s invisible and looks up girls' skirts throughout the movie," said Chase.
-"It’s mostly about the peril of being invisible — not the fun or joy of it."
+"It’s mostly about the peril of being invisible—not the fun or joy of it."

 Filming

-Filming rolled for 84 days between April and June 1991.
+Filming lasted 84 days between April and June 1991.
 Parts of the film were shot in Snowbird, Utah.

-Carpenter said due to the effects work by Industrial Light & Magic "we essentially had to shoot the same movie twice", as after normal takes the effects team would set up their bulky VistaVision motion control cameras to film the same elements again while gathering digital data for the computer-generated imagery.
+Carpenter said that due to the effects work by Industrial Light & Magic, "we essentially had to shoot the same movie twice", as after normal takes the effects team would set up their bulky VistaVision motion control cameras to film the same elements again while gathering digital data for the computer-generated imagery.

 According to visual effects supervisor Bruce Nicholson, "Success in this movie was showing invisibility in detail".
-During nine months of preparation, Nicholson studied four previous films on the subject, The Invisible Man - which receives a tribute in the scene where Nick is shown to have his head wrapped in bandages and is wearing large dark goggles - and its sequel The Invisible Man Returns, Bedknobs and Broomsticks and Ghost.
+During nine months of preparation, Nicholson studied four previous films on the subject: The Invisible Man (1933), which receives an homage in the scene where Nick is shown to have his head wrapped in bandages and is wearing large dark goggles; its sequel The Invisible Man Returns (1940); Bedknobs and Broomsticks (1971); and Ghost (1990).

-Chase would wear a blue bodysuit below his clothing, so that computer artists would erase his body through chroma key and match the clothes with computer-generated replicas so that even the inside of the clothing could be seen, along with other touches such as erasing the shadow made by Chase's body.
+Chase wore a blue bodysuit below his clothing, so that computer artists could erase his body through chroma key and match the clothes with computer-generated replicas so that even the inside of the clothing could be seen, along with other touches such as erasing the shadow made by Chase's body.
 A particularly elaborate effect had Nick's invisible face being covered in flesh-colored make-up.
 The make-up was applied to Chase as his head was covered in viscous blue cosmetic, tongue and teeth coated with blue food coloring, and the cornea of each eye covered with blue contact lenses, an uncomfortable makeover made worse by the June heat and heavy studio lighting.

-Near the end of the film, Nick wonders aloud what his children with Alice will look like.
-John Carpenter did shoot an alternate ending showing this birth, but the film only shows Alice in the later stages of pregnancy.
+An alternate ending was filmed showing Alice giving birth to an invisible child.
+Carpenter later stated that this ending was cut because "Warner Brothers was worried that the audience would react to the invisible baby as if it were a freak, an unfortunate and innocent diabolical child.
+Warner Brothers is in the business of making audience-friendly, non-challenging movies.
+I was aware of this when I signed on [to the film], so I guess I shouldn't complain.
+Still, we could have released a somewhat stronger version of the picture.
+But it was a big studio film and it suffered from what a lot of studio movies suffer from: the audience preview process, when you cut every highpoint and lowpoint, and make it very bland."

-John Carpenter would go on to say that the production of the film was very troubling and vigorous.
+Carpenter would go on to say that the production of the film was very troubling and vigorous.
 While also battling studio executives, Carpenter claimed Chase and Hannah were "the stuff of nightmares" and "impossible to direct".
 In particular, Chase would often refuse to wear his special effects makeup and would remove it prematurely, ruining a day's worth of filming.